bigtoga/Examples/Cloud - Azure/AZ-301/BS to memorize.md

 <details>
    <summary>Networking</summary>

+**Can you create a vnet peering between Classic and Resource Manager vnets?** - Yes

+**Can you create a vnet peering between Classic and Classic?** - No

 # Scenario: Company has deployed apps to Azure VMs.
 Certificates for point-to-site VPN have been created by on-premise CA. How to set up P2S on each laptop?

 - https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-certificates-point-to-site